 - Orange Blossom Water - Adds a sweet, floral flavour to the Firni and is commonly used in North African and Middle Eastern desserts.

-- Ginger - A spicy and slightly sweet flavor that adds a warming sensation to the firni.
+- Ginger - A spicy and slightly sweet flavour that adds a warming sensation to the Firni.
 Ginger can be grated or ground and added to the recipe for a spicy kick.

 - Caramel - Add caramel sauce on top of the Firni.

-- Coffee - A bold and slightly bitter flavor that can be infused into the firni by adding instant coffee or coffee extract.
-This creates a delicious coffee-flavored dessert.
+- Coffee - A bold and slightly bitter flavour that can be infused into the Firni by adding instant coffee or coffee extract.

-- Mango - Fresh or canned mango pulp can be added to, or on the Firni for a sweet and fruity taste.
+- Mango - Fresh or canned mango pulp can be added to, or on top of the Firni for a sweet and fruity taste.

 Make a vegan Firni